fbaserr/fbaserr/README.md

 - 👋 Hi, I’m Fatih Başer.
 - 👀 I’m interested in taking notes and uploading basic exercises for myself and new learners like me.
 - 🌱 I’m currently learning more and more stuff about Manual Testing.
-Also want to learn Test Automation by using Python.
+Also eager to learn Test Automation by using Python.
 - 📫 How to reach me fatihhbaser@gmail.com

 <!---